 Additionally, there are no labels on display cases or wall plaques explaining the significance of each item.
 However, once you get used to the space layout, you’ll be able to appreciate all of the fascinating items in the collection.

-Zandvoort Museum is free to enter and open every day from 10 am to 5 pm.
+Zandvoort Museum is free to enter and open daily from 10 a.m. to 5 p.m.
 It’s a great place to spend an afternoon if you’re interested in learning about Zandvoort’s past.

 See Related: Famous Buildings in Amsterdam to Visit